Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Sampling/Readme.md

 - __gas_phase__
   - Type: string
-  - Description: Information about the gas phase above the reaction solution.
+  - Description: Information about the composition of the gas phase above the reaction solution, including gases such as nitrogen, carbon dioxide, argon, oxygen or other gases.

 - __time__
   - Type: time